Handling Stress Part 1: How Our Reactions Rule

 The Sources of Stress and Strain

 We all know there are trigger’s for the various stresses we may find ourselves experiencing.
 We know that they are not likely to go away without a changing either the experiences we have or ourselves.
 This leaves us with primarily three choices: manage them, allow them to build or try to clear the source which is in our reaction to our experience(s).
-In terms of humans, we manifest stresses based on one of three things:
+In terms of humans and figuratively speaking, we manifest stresses based on three main 'sources':

 Laws of the Cosmos: Our actions not aligned with the “way things work”